Georgia special grand jury recommended charges against 39 people, including Sen. Lindsey Graham

 The release of the identities of people recommended for indictment is a departure from ordinary grand jury protocol, which dictates that prosecutors do not disclose the names of individuals investigated but not charged so as to prevent potentially innocent subjects from being unduly maligned.

 Special grand juries in Georgia are relatively uncommon and are essentially an investigative tool.
-They do not have the power to bring an indictment but rather can produce a report with recommendations that are not binding on a district attorney, who must seek an indictment from a regular grand jury to bring charges against anyone.
+They can subpoena witnesses and evidence but do not have the power to bring an indictment.
+Instead, they can produce a report with recommendations that are not binding on a district attorney, who can then seek an indictment from a regular grand jury.

-The special grand jury's report is based on the testimony of the witnesses prosecutors called and the evidence they presented over the second half of last year.
+The special grand jury's report is based on the testimony of the witnesses prosecutors called and the evidence they presented over about seven months last year.
 In their report, the grand jurors made clear that the panel “contained no election law experts or criminal lawyers.”

 Of the 19 people ultimately indicted, only one was not included in the special grand jury's recommendations.
 A former White House aide who served as the director of Trump’s Election Day operations, Michael Roman, was involved in efforts to put forth a set of fake electors after the 2020 election.